Lockheed L-1049 Super Constellation: Development

 The L-1049H flew on November 20, 1956.
 Called "Super H" and "Husky", the L-1049H was a convertible passenger/freight aircraft, mating a C-121C-based fuselage with L-1049G components.
 The cargo hold had a volume of 565 ft3 when including the lower hold.
 The aircraft could carry up to 120 people with seats, luggage lockers and toilets all available along with the option of decorating the walls of the aircraft.

 When not in use, the luggage lockers and seats could be stowed in the lower hold.
 The aircraft entered service with Qantas a month later.
 Some L-1049G and H aircraft in later production were fitted with the TC-18EA series engines used on the L-1649 Starliner.
 A final variant was planned in 1957, known as the L-1049J.
 Powered by four R-3350-988-TC-18EA-6 engines, the L-1049J was based on the L-1049H with the wings of the R7V-2 Constellation and an extra fuselage-mounted fuel tank.

 Operational history

 The first production L-1049 flew on July 14, 1951, and received certification in November 1951.
 The Turbo-compound versions of the R-3350 engine were not yet available for civil use, so the engines were 2700–2800 hp instead of the Turbo-compound's 3250–3400 hp.
 The aircraft entered service with Eastern Air Lines in December 1951 flying Miami to New York.
-Eastern would later operate the L-1049C and L-1049G.
+Eastern later operated the L-1049C and L-1049G.
 TWA 1049s began flying in 1952; TWA L-1049Gs flew transatlantic starting in 1955.
-In 1956 a TWA L-1049 collided with a United Airlines DC-7 over the Grand Canyon, leading to the deaths of all on both aircraft.
+In 1956, a TWA L-1049 collided with a United Airlines DC-7 over the Grand Canyon, leading to the deaths of all on both aircraft.

-KLM introduced the L-1049C on the Amsterdam to New York run in 1953; it also used L-1049Gs to Tokyo and Sydney.
+KLM introduced the L-1049C on the Amsterdam to New York run in 1953.
+It also used L-1049Gs to Tokyo and Sydney.
 Air France used its L-1049Cs across the Atlantic.
 Seaboard & Western Airlines used L-1049Ds on transatlantic cargo flights to Germany and Switzerland.
-From the summer of 1955 to the spring of 1956 the British Overseas Airways Corporation (BOAC) leased three Seaboard L-1049Ds for passenger flights.
+From the summer of 1955 to the spring of 1956, the British Overseas Airways Corporation (BOAC) leased three Seaboard L-1049Ds for passenger flights.
 Northwest Orient Airlines L-1049Gs flew Seattle, Washington to Tokyo, Okinawa and Manila in 1955–57.
 The scheduled freight airline, Flying Tiger Line, used the L-1049H on North American routes and service for the Military Air Transport Service.
 A Flying Tigers L-1049H was the last Constellation built, in 1959.

 The first airline in Latin America with Super Constellations (L-1049E and L-1049G) was Cubana de Aviación, flying them from Havana to Madrid, New York City and Mexico City.
 Other Latin American Super Constellations were on Línea Aeropostal Venezolana, Avianca, Real Transportes Aéreos, and Varig.

 Iberia 1049Gs continued to fly Madrid-Santa Maria-Havana weekly until 1966.